JiawangBian/sc_depth_pl/README.md

 <img src="https://jwbian.net/wp-content/uploads/2020/06/vis_depth.png" width="600">

-In the SC-DepthV3 ([ArXiv 2022](https://arxiv.org/abs/2211.03660)), we propose a robust learning framework for accurate and sharp monocular depth estimation in (highly) dynamic scenes.
+In the SC-DepthV3 ([TPAMI 2023](https://arxiv.org/abs/2211.03660)), we propose a robust learning framework for accurate and sharp monocular depth estimation in (highly) dynamic scenes.
 As the photometric loss, which is the main loss in the self-supervised methods, is not valid in dynamic object regions and occlusion, previous methods show poor accuracy in dynamic scenes and blurred depth prediction at object boundaries.
 We propose to leverage an external pretrained depth estimation network for generating the single-image depth prior, based on which we propose effective losses to constrain self-supervised depth learning.
 The evaluation results on six challenging datasets including both static and dynamic scenes demonstrate the efficacy of the proposed method.

-Qualatative depth estimation results: DDAD, BONN, TUM, IBIMS-1
+Qualitative depth estimation results: DDAD, BONN, TUM, IBIMS-1

 <img src="https://jwbian.net/Demo/vis_ddad.jpg" width="400"> <img src="https://jwbian.net/Demo/vis_bonn.jpg" width="400"> <img src="https://jwbian.net/Demo/vis_tum.jpg" width="400"> <img src="https://jwbian.net/Demo/vis_ibims.jpg" width="400">